An orthosis compensates for physical deficits, supports joints and protects them from relapse and misalignment.

 The foot and lower leg sections are connected to one another by a joint.

-This orthosis has a movable ankle and knee joint.
+The knee ankle foot orthosis has a movable ankle and knee joint.

 The PHAO holds the hips in the medically required bracing position.